 (Reason: The same change has already been made at REVme D4.0 P239L62.)

+[Action: already in REVme; reverse chage in 11be]

 [02] P56L11:

-20 MHz-only non-access point (non-AP) extremely high throughput station (EHT STA): [20 MHz non-AP EHT STA] …
+20 MHz-only non-access point (non-AP) extremely high throughput station (EHT STA): [20 MHz-only non-AP EHT STA] …

 (Reason: Acronym missed the phrase “-only”.)

+[Action: as suggested]

 [03] P56L60:

-affiliated AP: An affiliated station (STA) that is an access point (AP) STA and …
+affiliated AP: An affiliated station (STA) that is an access point (AP) and …

 (Reasons: An AP is a STA – see REVme D4.0 P180L18.
 Also, neither REVme D4.0 nor TGbe D4.0 contains a definition for an “AP STA” in Clause 3.)

+[Action: as suggested]

 [04] P56L64:

-affiliated non-AP STA: An affiliated station (STA) that is a non-access point (non-AP) STA …
+affiliated non-access point (non-AP) station (STA): [affiliated non-AP STA] An affiliated STA that is a non-AP STA …

 (Reason: Need to spell out acronyms within the definition terms.)

+[Action: as suggested]

 [05] P57L1:

-affiliated STA: A station (STA), which can be an access point (AP) STA or non-access point (non-AP) STA, …
+affiliated station (STA): [affiliated STA] A STA, which can be an access point (AP) or non-access point (non-AP) STA (non-AP STA), …

 (Reason: Need to expand acronyms within the definition terms.
 AP is a STA.
 Use the full acronym ‘non-AP STA’.)

+[Action: as suggested]

 [06] P57L6:

-disabled link: A setup link of a non-AP MLD to which no TID is mapped …
+disabled link: A setup link of a non-access point (non-AP) multi-link device (non-AP MLD) to which no traffic identifier (TID) is mapped …

 (Reason: Expand acronyms when used first time in the definition.)

+[Action: as suggested]

 [07] P57L11:

-emergency preparedness communications service (EPCS) priority access: [EPCS priority access] A dynamically invoked functionality that allows access point (AP) multi-link devices (MLDs) to authorize and facilitate non-access point (non-AP) MLDs to communicate EPCS traffic with a higher priority.
+emergency preparedness communications service (EPCS) priority access: [EPCS priority access] A dynamically invoked functionality that allows access point (AP) multi-link devices (AP MLDs) to authorize and facilitate non-access point (non-AP) MLDs (non-AP MLDs) to communicate EPCS traffic with a higher priority.

 (Reason: Use full acronyms so that it is searchable.
 E.g., as originally written, a search for “AP MLD” will not return this location.)

+[Action: as suggested]

 [08] P57L16:

-emergency preparedness communications service (EPCS) traffic: [EPCS traffic] All traffic generated by a non-access point (non-AP) multi-link device (MLD) or traffic destined for a non-AP MLD when the EPCS priority access is authorized and enabled for that non-AP MLD.
+emergency preparedness communications service (EPCS) traffic: [EPCS traffic] All traffic generated by a non-access point (non-AP) multi-link device (non-AP MLD) or traffic destined for a non-AP MLD when the EPCS priority access is authorized and enabled for that non-AP MLD.

 (Reason: Use full acronyms.)

+[Action: as suggested]

 [09] P57L20:

-enabled link: A setup link of a non-AP MLD to which at least one TID is mapped …
+enabled link: A setup link of a non-access point (non-AP) multi-link device (non-AP MLD) to which at least one traffic identifier (TID) is mapped …

 (Reason: Expand acronyms when used first time in the definition.)

+[Action: as suggested]

 [10] P57L25:

-enhanced multi-link multi-radio (EMLMR) operation: [EMLMR operation] A mode of operation that allows a non-access point (non-AP) multi-link device (MLD) with multiple receive chains to listen on a set of enabled links when the corresponding stations (STAs) affiliated with the non-AP MLD are in awake state for an initial frame sent by an AP affiliated with an AP MLD in a physical layer (PHY) protocol data unit (PPDU) whose Nss satisfy the receiving STA’s receiving capabilities, followed by frame exchanges that satisfy the MCS, Nss capabilities in EMLMR mode on the link on which the initial frame was received.
+enhanced multi-link multi-radio (EMLMR) operation: [EMLMR operation] A mode of operation that allows a non-access point (non-AP) multi-link device (non-AP MLD) with multiple receive chains to listen on a set of enabled links when the corresponding stations (STAs) affiliated with the non-AP MLD are in awake state for an initial frame sent by an access point (AP) affiliated with an AP multi-link device (AP MLD) in a physical layer (PHY) protocol data unit (PPDU) whose Nss satisfy the receiving STA’s receiving capabilities, followed by frame exchanges that satisfy the MCS, Nss capabilities in EMLMR mode on the link on which the initial frame was received.

 (Reason: Use full acronyms.
 Expand acronyms when used first time in the definition.)

+[Action: as suggested]

 [11] P57L33: